hero-page/hero-ml/README.md

 This documentation provides a basic overview of how to create and use workflows in HeroML v0.0.1.
 As the language evolves, new features and functionalities will be added.
 For the most up-to-date information, always refer to the latest documentation.

+### Author
+Hello there!
+My name is [Sam Chahine](https://twitter.com/HeroMeers), and I'm the creator of HeroML.
+I built this project during the #AISF hackathon, an event that brings together innovators from all walks of life to collaborate and create something amazing in the field of AI.
+The hackathon was hosted by [Founders, Inc.](https://f.inc/), an organization based in San Francisco that loves AI!
+(Who doesn't?)

+HeroML is an AI Prompt Chain/Workflow interpreter that can be a game changer for developers who work with AI models like OpenAI's GPT-3 and GPT-4.
+I plan to add support for more models from various platforms in the future.
+My hope is that HeroML can become a valuable tool that helps bridge the gap between AI and human creativity.